lexogrine/hud-manager/README.md

 	"author":"osztenkurden", //Author(s)
 	"legacy": false, //Specify whether it was created for the old system - it should work, but keep in mind that this functionality is deprecated
-	"radar": true, //Does the HUD include radar support "killfeed": true, //Does the HUD include killfeed support }
+	"radar": true, //Does the HUD include radar support "killfeed": true //Does the HUD include killfeed support }
   ```
   The Lexogrine HUD Manager will not accept any .zip files that do not have a correct `hud.json` file in their root.